 One 50 minute workshop

 We will use this time slot to explore, discuss and practice the skills/capabilities in more detail.
 As the course progresses we will also use these sessions to work on assessments- especially the team project.

 Tutorials will be a time for you to ask questions, get support with course activities, work on assessments and optional activities and get guidance from the course convenor.

 |Reflecting and optional activities online||

-You will do your 20 minute weekly self-reflections online and if you are super-keen you will be able to do optional reading, viewing and communications exercises.
+You will do your ungraded 15-20 minute weekly self-reflections online and if you are super-keen you can also do optional reading, viewing and communications exercises.